gertingold/tools4scicomp/manuscript/git.rst

     create mode 100644 hello.py

-``git fetch`` gets new objects from the ``master`` branch and ``git merge upstream/master`` merge the object from the remote branch ``upstream/master``.
+``git fetch`` gets new objects from the ``master`` branch and ``git merge upstream/master`` merges the objects from the remote branch ``upstream/master``.
 The history of the local ``master`` repository looks as follows::

    $ git log --oneline --graph --decorate --all